Skip to section

 But is there actually more corporate corruption happening now versus, say, 15 years ago?

 Interestingly, the study admits there’s no conclusive way to tell.
 What’s more, based on their experiences working with large corporations, they doubt it.

-In fact, their research shows that most companies (especially in North America, Western Europe and other developed countries) are improving their leadership governance practices – and that real number of ethical issues amongst senior business leaders is falling).
+In fact, their research shows that most companies (especially in North America, Western Europe and other developed countries) are improving their leadership governance practices – and that real number of ethical issues amongst senior business leaders is falling.

-The world has changed dramatically in the last 15 years.
+The business world has changed dramatically in the last 15 years.
 The study distills it down to five major trends.
 As an added bonus, I’ve included relevant examples for each.